dtomassi/clang-plugins-demo/README.md

         git clone https://github.com/nsumner/clang-plugins-demo.git

+2. **OPTIONAL**: Run the build script.
+This does steps 3, 4, 5, and 6

+        bash build.sh

-2. Create a new directory for building.
+3. Create a new directory for building.

         mkdir build

-3. Change into the new directory.
+4. Change into the new directory.

         cd build

-4. Run CMake with the path to the LLVM source.
+5. Run CMake with the path to the LLVM source.

         cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=True \
             -DLLVM_DIR=</path/to/LLVM/build>/lib/cmake/llvm/ \
             ../clang-plugins-demo

-5. Run make inside the build directory:
+6. Run make inside the build directory:

         make